From Physical: Asia to I Am Boxer: S Korea’s new obsession is survival reality shows built on sweat

 Challenges included some three-hour rope-hangs, endless heavy-pole pushes and hauling massive metal spheres – all of which helped the show become one of Netflix Korea’s standout unscripted entries in 2025.

-Riding that wave, tvN is rolling out its own contender with I Am Boxer fronted by Don Lee, the action star behind The Outlaws franchise, and a professional boxing coach.
+Riding that wave, tvN has rolled out its own contender with I Am Boxer fronted by Korean American actor Don Lee, the action star behind The Outlaws crime action film franchise (2017 to 2024), and a professional boxing coach.

-The series, which is streaming on Disney+, positions itself as a boxing survival competition with a 300 million won (S$265,000) cash prize, champion’s belt and luxury SUV on the line.
+The series, which premiered on Disney+ on Nov 21, positions itself as a boxing survival competition with a 300 million won (S$265,000) cash prize, champion’s belt and luxury SUV on the line.

 Its 90 contestants vary in age and profession, and include actors, athletes, UFC fighters and ex-soldiers.